idaholab/virtual_test_bed/doc/content/msfr/griffin_pgh_model.md

   \nabla \cdot \rho \vec{u} v + \frac{\partial}{\partial y} P
   - \nu_t \nabla^2 v - \rho \alpha \vec{g} \left( T - T_0 \right) = 0
 \end{equation}
+where $alpha$ is the expansion coefficient, $T$ is the fluid temperature, and
+$T_0$ is a reference temperature value.

 For each kernel describing the $x$-momentum equation, there is a corresponding kernel for the $y$-momentum equation.
 The additional Boussinesq kernel for this